gardener/external-dns-management/doc/cloudflare/README.md

 ![API token creation](api-token-creation.png)

-Generate the key and keep this key safe as it won't be shown again.
+Generate the token and keep this key safe as it won't be shown again.

-## Using the API Key
+## Using the API Token

 ```yaml
 apiVersion: v1